sexibytes/sexiauditor/README.md

-# sexiaudit
+# sexiauditor
-SexiAudit is a vSphere centric audit appliance.
+SexiAuditor is a vSphere centric audit appliance.